CalebADB/RuinsOfRetoRepo/README.md

-# This is the repository for the game Grapple; A GMTK 2020 GameJam Entry.
+# This is the repository for the game Ruins Of Reto; A GMTK 2020 GameJam Entry.